Trust Fund

 The Wiggam Law defense for a potential Trust Fund Recovery Penalty involves collecting information about your role within the organization, as well as the roles of others to prove that someone else is responsible and willful.
 Even if you are a responsible party who willfully did not pay the payroll taxes, it can sometimes be argued that you should not be charged the penalty if you are uncollectible.

-When an IRS revenue officer decides to assess the penalty against an individual, you have sixty days to file a protest to dispute the officer’s determination.
+When an IRS revenue officer decides to assess the penalty against an individual, they will generally send Letter 1153.
+Then, you have sixty days to file a protest to dispute the officer’s determination.
 You are then entitled to a hearing with the IRS appeals office where an independent IRS employee will review your case.

 If you cannot dispute the TFRP or pay the amount in full, other options include: